nuccinc/distributed-computing/README.md

 ./quickstart.sh
 ```

-*Note: If the script errors out after installing Docker, run it again in a new login shell that recognizes your user as a member of the `docker` group, and you should be squared away.*

 If you already have a team or want to specify an alternate project, don't be discouraged -- you can still use `quickstart.sh`!
 Simply speficy your project URL and/or weak key
 in the supported environment variables: